MohamedAdelHsn/Scapping_To_Kafka/README.md

 ```

-What is maven repos you need to do this demo ?
+What are maven repos you need to do this demo ?

 ```xml